SubarnaAkter/super-writer/README.md

 You will find Some famous Writer of Bangladesh by this app.

-### `Total income`
+### `Total cost`

-You will find their and calculate their total income
+You will  calculate total amount of selected books

 ### `Listing`

-You can be select and list your favourite writers.
+You can be select and list your favourite writer's book.
 The build is minified and the filenames include the hashes.\